aveliz1999/chef/README.md

 {
   "language": "language-here",
-  "code": "print('The code to run goes here')", "stdin": "The standard input that will be piped in" }
+  "code": "print('The code to run goes here')", "stdin": "The standard input that will be piped in", "mode": "runner-mode"
+}
 ```

-The stdin field is optional.
+The stdin and mode fields is optional.
+When no mode is specified, it will default to docker-immediate.